oVirt/ovirt-site/source/template/detailedhotplug.html.md

 4. Disk can not be system
  In order to perform an operation new verbs will be added at VDSM side: hotplug and hotunplug with the following dictionary to pass:
+A call to vdsm will be done in synchronious way

 'device': [